Ngadju Location

 Current Work on the Language

-The first paper on the Ngadju language has been released by GALCAC.
+The first paper on the Ngadju language was released by GALCAC in 2017. .
 An Introduction to the Orthography and Grammatical Structure of the Ngaju Language was written by Marion Mullin and presented at the Dec 2017 Australian Linguistic Society’s annual conference as a paper.
 Note: The writing of the language name ‘Ngadju’ was determined by speakers prior to GALCAC’s linguistic work and is fixed using the past orthography with the dj spelling for the current j phoneme.
 The speakers have requested that the former spelling of the language name be retained.

-Ngadju Body Parts chart can be found here
+Ngadju Body Parts chart as a free download can be found here

 Marlpa Analysis, analysing Marlpa in comparison to Ngadju, can be found here.